bcm-uga/hadaca3/phase-1_2_3/bundle/how-do-i-start.md

 The principle of the `SBN5` pseudo-bulk simulation is based on how bulk samples are sequenced in real life.
 The global gene expression or DNA methylation in a bulk sample is measured from a multitude of heterogeneous cells.
 Single-cell technology measures gene expression or DNA methylation in one cell, so an *in silico* mixture of single-cell data of different cell types in known proportions produces a pseudo-bulk sample.

 For all further *in silico* simulated datasets, the ground truth is generated based on a Dirichlet distribution with different sets of parameters, chosen to generate proportions close to the *in vitro* ones.
-The first dataset is a basic simulation with no explicit dependence or correlation introduced between genes and CpG probes.
-Based on this simple simulation, we produced two other datasets: one with only 4 cell types, and one with 6 cell types, while there are 5 cell types in the reference used for the reference-based deconvolution.
+The first dataset `SDN5` is a basic simulation with no explicit dependence or correlation introduced between genes and CpG probes.
+Based on this simple simulation, we produced two other datasets: one with only 4 cell types `SDN4`, and one with 6 cell types `SDN6`, while there are 5 cell types in the reference used for the reference-based deconvolution.

 The last 3 *in silico* simulations introduce a dependence structure between genes and CpG probes.
 These dependences are estimated from the *in vitro* dataset by two different approaches:

-- EMFA: We estimate a factor model of the conditionnal variance-covariance matrix in the *in vitro* data.
+- EMFA `SDE5` : We estimate a factor model of the conditionnal variance-covariance matrix in the *in vitro* data.
 The factor model is estimated by an Expectation-Maximisation algorithm (https://doi.org/10.1198/jasa.2009.tm08332)
-- Copula: Copulas characterise the type of dependence, such as non-linear or tail dependence, between multiple variables.
+- Copula `SDC5`: Copulas characterise the type of dependence, such as non-linear or tail dependence, between multiple variables.
 We estimate the empirical copula of the residuals between *in vitro* bulk samples and *in vitro* references (https://doi.org/10.18637/jss.v021.i04).

 The dataset `SDEL` is derived from the EMFA simulation procedure, but with very low proportion for one cell type.